covao/TatamiRacer/doc/HowToSetupSoftware.md

 7. Check the SD card drive.
 Boot files are appeared if OS image was flashed successfuly.

 # Setup the WiFi for Raspberry Pi
-Internet connection on Raspberry Pi is required before setup of donkeycar.
+Internet connection on Raspberry Pi is required before installation.
 ## - Method 1: WiFi setting in the Raspberry Pi Desktop (Monitor and keyboard for Raspberry pi are required.)
 1. Insert micro SD card into Raspi.
 2. Plug USB power supply of Raspi.